On The Unreasonably Broad Uses of Diagonalization

 Now for the trilemma.
 All the formulas in our system definitely have a written representation, and all written representations with one free variable definitely count as formulas in our system.

-So it must be that $\delta$ has a fixed point.
-And that fixed point is exactly what we're after: some $\psi$ so that $\psi$ and $A(\ulcorner \psi \urcorner)$ are logically equivalent.
-(Notice that we've shifted from "output equivalence" to "logical equivalence.")
+So it must be that has a fixed point.
+And that fixed point is exactly what we’re after: some so that and are logically equivalent.
+(Notice that we’ve shifted from “output equivalence” to “logical equivalence.”)

 Proof Sketch: Gödel’s Incompleteness Theorem